 Invading the lab required a little derring-do.
 The police barring entry to the underground facility wanted to frisk me for weapons, but my silenced pistol wasn’t having it.
 I grabbed a hazmat suit from an unattended supply locker, snuck through the containment room, and one sterilized virus later, I stole a seaplane without resistance.

 You could tackle those objectives in a separate order, of course, or without needless bloodshed.
 Like episode one, Hitman’s latest act unlocks new starting locations and gear as your mastery level rises via feats and discoveries.
 Choosing the lab for your infiltration point (you begin the mission undercover) provides immediate admission to Silvio’s private property.
-In five minutes, I incinerated the plague from a scientist’s secure laptop, used Silvio for antique cannon targeting practice, and delivered Francesca’s resignation with my sniper rifle through a bohemian’s open window.
+In ten minutes, I incinerated the plague from a scientist’s secure laptop, used Silvio for antique cannon targeting practice, and delivered Francesca’s resignation with my sniper rifle through a bohemian’s open window.

 I leafed through a checklist of assassinations beforehand, but Hitman appeals to inventive and inquisitive minds all the same.
 Franchise veterans, especially, will take pleasure in discovering executions that appear too intricate to be true.
 (You can’t dump bodies in a garden shredder … can you?)
 You just know the developers have as much fun – if not more – brainstorming goofy murders as we do putting them into effect.

 Take the escalations for example.
 “The Apeiron Sadness” contract tasked me with eliminating a militia guard by way of explosives.
 It sounds elementary, and early tiers are.
 I chose Sapienza’s main square for my spawn location, within earshot of my target.
 As I ducked behind an SUV, I tossed a proximity mine into view.
 When the nitwit wandered within range, kaboom!
 Sentry terminated.